-The Pacific Northwest Folklore Society was founded by Walt Robertson and friends in 1953 in the University District of Seattle.
+The Pacific Northwest Folklore Society was founded in 1953 by Walt Robertson and friends in the University District of Seattle.
 The Society is devoted to the understanding and development of the folklore of this area.
 Collection, study, preservation, publication, and performance are all aspects of the Society’s activities.
 The people of the Pacific Northwest are heir to a rich heritage of legend, song, dance, and other forms of lore.
 This study greatly aids the understanding not only of ourselves, but of our forebears and the land from which they sprung.

 The Beginning Don Firth wrote Early Organization, about the beginning of the Society.
 After a rough beginning during the turbulent years of the McCarthy “Red Scare,” the Society became inactive by the early ‘60s.